Larry Wallis: Early bands

-In 1968, he formed a band called The Entire Sioux Nation with Terry Nolder on vocals, Tim Taylor on bass and Paul Nichols on drums (born in 1949).
+In 1968, he formed a band called The Entire Sioux Nation with Terry Nolder on vocals, Tim Taylor on bass, and Paul Nichols on drums (born in 1949).
 The band split up in late 1969.

 Shagrat (Steve Peregrin Took - first time)

 Steve Peregrin Took and Mick Farren formed Shagrat with Wallis and his ex-Entire Sioux Nation bandmate Taylor in February 1970.
 Previously, Took and Farren had been with Twink and girlfriend Sally "Silver Darling" Melzer in a prototype Pink Fairies line-up in 1969.
-Twink and Melzer left the band and Twink formed Pink Fairies Mark 2 in February 1970 with Farren's former bandmates from The Deviants.
-The Deviants had just returned to Britain after having previously sacked Farren in Canada in late 1969, leaving Farren bandless and then found themselves stranded in North America for several months.
-Very soon though, Farren left after having a falling-out with Took.
+Twink and Melzer left the band, and Twink formed Pink Fairies Mark 2 in February 1970 with Farren's former bandmates from The Deviants.
+The Deviants had just returned to Britain after sacking Farren in Canada in late 1969, leaving Farren bandless, and then found themselves stranded in North America for several months.
+Very soon, though, Farren left after having a falling-out with Took.

 Shagrat thus became Took's band outright.
 Took, Wallis and Taylor were joined by drummer Phil Lenoir, formerly of Black Cat Bones.
 This line-up recorded three tracks at Strawberry Studios in Stockport and played one gig at the Phun City Festival in July 1970 before Taylor and Lenoir left.
-Took and Wallis carried on with drummer Dave Bidwell and in early 1971 the trio recorded four acoustic Took songs.
+Took and Wallis carried on with drummer Dave Bidwell, and in early 1971 the trio recorded four acoustic Took songs.
 All seven tracks were released in the early 1990s on limited edition vinyl and were later compiled together on the CD Lone Star in 2001 by Japanese label Captain Trip Records, later re-released in 2016 on Cleopatra Records with bonus tracks from the 1972 sessions described below.

 Blodwyn Pig, UFO and Steve Peregrin Took (second time)

 Wallis then joined Blodwyn Pig, which changed its name to Lancaster's Bombers (later shortened to Lancaster) with Jack Lancaster.
-They were a short-lived band although they toured supporting Yes in 1971.
+They were a short-lived band, though they toured in support of Yes in 1971.

-In February 1972, Wallis joined UFO, but left in October 1972, after a tour by Europe.
-Wallis did not record with the band, although a bootlegged live recording of a UFO performance featuring Wallis is known to exist, as does a black and white kinescope print of a live set on French TV show Rock En Stock, in which the band play Eddie Cochrane's Rockabilly standard, C'mon Everybody.
+In February 1972, Wallis joined UFO, but left in October 1972 after touring Europe.
+Wallis did not record with the band, although a bootlegged live recording of a UFO performance featuring Wallis is known to exist, as does a black and white kinescope print of a live set on French TV show Rock En Stock, which included a version of Eddie Cochrane's Rockabilly standard, "C'mon Everybody", which the band had covered on UFO 1.